 The reason this shot works is because:

+1. The light we put on them makes the couple the brightest part of the photo so you naturally look to them.
+2. They are not directly in the middle of the frame, but off to the side, and the vines on the left "lead" your eye into the shot and make it more interesting.
 3. There is nothing competing in the shot; meaning that the only truly interesting element is the bride and groom.
 There is nothing else distracting in the shot like those giant air conditioners, or the big railing just above them that you saw in the first shot.

 All of those elements combined make for a powerful portrait of two really great people!